clambin/traefik-simple-auth/README.md

         Use insecure cookies
   -prom string
-        The address to listen on for Prometheus scrape requests (default ":9090") -secret string
+        The address to listen on for Prometheus scrape requests (default ":9090") -provider string
+        The OAuth2 provider to use (default "google") -secret string
         Secret to use for authentication
   -users string
         Comma-separated list of usernames to login

 ```

 #### Option details